Letterpress printing

 Letterpress printing is a technique of relief printing for producing many copies by repeated direct impression of an inked, raised surface against individual sheets of paper or a continuous roll of paper.
 A worker composes and locks movable type into the "bed" or "chase" of a press, inks it, and presses paper against it to transfer the ink from the type, which creates an impression on the paper.

-In practice, letterpress also includes wood engravings, photo-etched zinc plates ("cuts"); linoleum blocks, which can be used alongside metal type; wood type in a single operation; stereotypes; and electrotypes of type and blocks.
+In practice, letterpress also includes wood engravings; photo-etched zinc plates ("cuts"); linoleum blocks, which can be used alongside metal type; wood type in a single operation; stereotypes; and electrotypes of type and blocks.
 With certain letterpress units, it is also possible to join movable type with slugs cast using hot metal typesetting.
-In theory, anything that is "type high" and so forms a layer exactly 0.918 in. thick between the bed and the paper can be printed using letterpress.
+In theory, anything that is "type high" (i.e. it forms a layer exactly 0.918 inches thick between the bed and the paper) can be printed using letterpress.

-Letterpress printing was the normal form of printing text from its invention by Johannes Gutenberg in the mid-15th century to the 19th century and remained in wide use for books and other uses until the second half of the 20th century.
-Letterpress printing remained the primary means of printing and distributing information until the 20th century, when offset printing was developed, which largely supplanted its role in printing books and newspapers.
+Letterpress printing was the normal form of printing text from its invention by Johannes Gutenberg in the mid-15th century through the 19th century, and remained in wide use for books and other uses until the second half of the 20th century.
+The development of offset printing in the early 20th century gradually supplanted its role in printing books and newspapers.
 More recently, letterpress printing has seen a revival in an artisanal form.

 History

-Movable type was first invented in China using ceramic type in 1040 AD during the Northern Song dynasty by the inventor Bi Sheng (990–1051).
+Movable type printing was first invented in China using ceramic type in AD 1040 during the Northern Song dynasty by the inventor Bi Sheng (990–1051).

-Johannes Gutenberg is credited with the development in the western hemisphere, in about 1440, of modern movable type printing from individually cast, reusable letters set together in a "forme" (frame or chase).
+Johannes Gutenberg is credited with the development in the West, in about 1440, of modern movable type printing from individually cast, reusable letters set together in a "forme" (frame or chase).
 Gutenberg also invented a wooden printing press, based on the extant wine press, where the type surface was inked with leather-covered ink balls and paper laid carefully on top by hand, then slid under a padded surface and pressure applied from above by a large threaded screw.
 It was Gutenberg's "screw press" or hand press that was used to print 180 copies of the Bible.
 At 1,282 pages, it took him and his staff of 20 almost 3 years to complete.
-48 copies remain intact today.
+48 Gutenberg Bibles remain intact today.
 This form of presswork gradually replaced the hand-copied manuscripts of scribes and illuminators as the most prevalent form of printing.
 Printers' workshops, previously unknown in Europe before the mid-15th century, were found in every important metropolis by 1500.
 Later metal presses used a knuckle and lever arrangement instead of the screw, but the principle was the same.
 Ink rollers made of composition made inking faster and paved the way for further automation.